Soft Tournament Equilibrium: Introduction

 \subsection{Roadmap}

 The remainder of this paper is organized as follows.
-Section 2 provides a comprehensive review of related work, covering tournament theory, rank aggregation, pairwise probability models, spectral methods, differentiable combinatorics, and LLM evaluation.
-Section 3 presents the STE framework in detail, including the probabilistic tournament model, the soft tournament construction, and the differentiable operators for the Top Cycle and Uncovered Set.
-Section 4 provides a rigorous theoretical analysis, proving consistency, Condorcet-inclusion, stability, and sample complexity results.
-Section 5 specifies a detailed experimental protocol for validating STE.
-Section 6 discusses implementation details, computational considerations, and practical guidelines.
-Section 7 concludes with a summary of our contributions and directions for future work.
-The appendices contain additional technical details, extended proofs, and supplementary material.
+Section~2 reviews related work in tournament theory, rank aggregation, pairwise probability models, spectral methods, differentiable combinatorics, and LLM evaluation.
+Section~3 introduces the notation and classical tournament solutions used throughout the paper.
+Section~4 presents the STE framework, including the probabilistic tournament model, soft tournament construction, and differentiable Top-Cycle and Uncovered-Set operators.
+Section~5 provides the theoretical analysis, including consistency, Condorcet-inclusion, stability, and sample-complexity results.
+Section~6 reports experiments and results.
+Section~7 concludes.
+The appendices contain extended proofs, examples, implementation guidance, reproducibility details, and supplementary discussion.